tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

   </div>

   <p style="text-align: justify">
     This book, written by <a href="http://www.perceptualedge.com/blog/">Stephen Few</a>, was the first one I read.
 And it was a fascinating read!
 I went through the book in one long haul.
-It’s very well written and the design of the book is very well done.
+It's very well written and the design of the book is very well done.
 A big plus is that the printed version of the book is in color.
   </p>

   <p style="text-align: justify">